 At sunset, after the 4th call to prayer, an iftar (breakfast) occurs.
 During this time you will likely discover the streets of even the largest Moroccan cities are completely deserted as people are in their homes to eat.
 Dates, harira soup and chebakia pastries are very commonly eaten in Morocco to break the fast – along with lots of water!

 When is Ramadan?

 Ramadan changes every year, moving ahead about 10 days in the Gregorian calendar.
 We can’t say exactly what the date of Ramadan will be as it depends on the sighting of the crescent moon.
-However in 2018 in Morocco the dates are projected to be from May 15th – June 14th.
-However it can start a day or two earlier or later.
+However in 2022 in Morocco, the dates are projected to be from April April 2nd – May 2nd.
+It can start a day or two earlier or later.
 While Ramadan will end in mid-June many families will take additional days, and up to 1 week off of work at the end of the month to celebrate with friends and family.